 TEP – Trust and Estate Practitioner

-Linson is a registered representative with IIROC in BC, AB and ON.
+Linson is a Portfolio Manager with CIRO in BC, AB and ON.
 He is a licensed insurance agent in BC.

 You have excess cash that is accumulating in your corporation that you do not need for personal or business purposes.